SoftwareCraftersGC/NodeBlog/README.md

-### Blog
+### Node blog

-A post contains:
-- Title
-- Content
-- Author
-- Tags
+A simple blog app to learn how nodejs works